Press ESC to close

 Sword Billed Hummingbird

-Can you imagine a bird with a sword-like bill?
-Yes, Sword-billed Hummingbirds primarily feed on nectar from long-tubed flowers.
+Imagine a bird with a bill like a sword.
+Yes, Sword-billed Hummingbirds eat nectar from long flowers.

-You can spot Sword-billed Hummingbirds in the high-altitude regions of South America, especially in the Andes Mountains.
+You can find them in the high mountains of South America, like the Andes.

-When they’re ready to start a family, they build small, cup-shaped nests in trees, using plant fibers and moss.
+When they’re ready to have babies, they build small nests in trees.
+They use plant fibers and moss.

-They’re found in high-altitude areas of South America.
-You can easily find them in South America.
+They live in the high mountains of South America.
+You can find them there.

 17. Andean Hillstar